Multi-Winner Voting with Approval Preferences: The Algorithmic Perspective on Proportionality

-We conclude this section by discussing two related lines of research.
-The computational problem of finding a committee subject to attribute-level constraints is related to the multidimensional knapsack problem (the main difference is that in the multidimensional knapsack the candidates can contribute more than a unit weight to each attribute-level constraint) and to the generic problem of optimizing a submodular function subject to constraints (see, e.g., \cite{submodularOverview}).
-However, this literature usually deals with more general types of constraints, while the literature we discussed before often provides more dedicated solutions.
+Finally, the computational problem of finding a committee subject to attribute-level constraints is related to the multidimensional knapsack problem (the main difference is that in the multidimensional knapsack the candidates can contribute more than a unit weight to each attribute-level constraint) and to the generic problem of optimising a submodular function subject to constraints (see, e.g., a survey by \citet{submodularOverview}).
+However, this literature usually deals with more general types of constraints, whereas the voting literature we discussed often concerns more specific approaches.